Mesquite Arts Council/Arts Center Organizational History

 The Arts Council has broadened its arts and cultural responsibilities from initially sponsoring the Mesquite Music Festival to providing for the community a variety of events.
-Writer’s in the Schools, Shakespeare in the Courtyard, JazzBreaks in June, Chamber Music (both instrumental and vocal) and the Summer Children’s Theatre/Art Camp are offered to the community with much of the programming available free to the public.
+Writer’s in the Schools at Mesquite Libraries and at Mesquite recreation centers, a theatre season with The Black Box MAC Actors, JazzBreaks in June, Chamber Music (both instrumental and vocal) and the Summer Children’s Theatre/Art Camp are offered to the community with much of the programming available free to the public.
 Presenting local visual artists and touring art exhibits insures that the galleries support a variety of work, including photography, works on canvas including oils & watercolor, handwork including weaving & quilts, and sculpture.
 International artists such as James Dick, the Debussy String Quartet and the Chamber Singers are included in the chamber music series.
-The Arts Council presents a play season known as “Matinees Only,” and brings popular children’s and bi-lingual theatre to the Black Box Theatre.
+The Arts Council presents mainstream theatre and brings popular children’s and bi-lingual theatre to the Black Box Theatre.
 Through several partnerships, the Arts Council programs for at-risk youth in designated neighborhoods.
-Other partnerships provide partial funding to senior citizen programs and technical support of emerging arts groups.
+Other partnerships provide partial funding to senior citizen programs, architectural planning at historical properties and the September 11 Memorial Garden.
 Grants to the Arts Council supporting local programming includes, Texas Commission on the Arts, the National Endowment for the Arts, Texas Historical Commission and the State Arts Action Network which is part of Americans for the Arts.

 The Arts Council board and staff have oversight of six endowments.
 Those named endowments include the Jeann & Ralph Wisenbaker, Bass/Brown/Collins, John & Alta Nichols, Edward Jones/Keith Singleton, Dr. Cary Tanamachi and Dede Duson.
 These endowments provide partial funding of the following programs: